splendiddata/login_hook/README.md

 Restart the database to activate the setting.

-Then logon to then database and execute:
+Then logon to the database and execute:

 ```SQL
 create extension login_hook;